 Helps prevent stroke, heart attack, and other heart problems.
+Also helps prevent first heart attack or stroke in patients with coronary artery disease, acute ischemic stroke, or high-risk transient ischemic attack.
 This medicine is an anti-platelet drug.

 BrilintaThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to ticagrelor, or if you have bleeding problems (such as a bleeding stomach ulcer) or a history of bleeding in your brain.
+Do not use it if you had an allergic reaction to ticagrelor, or if you have bleeding problems (including bleeding stomach ulcer) or a history of bleeding in your brain.

 How to Use This Medicine:

-- If you cannot swallow the tablet, you may do this:
+- If you cannot swallow the tablet whole:

-- Crush the tablet and mix it in a glass of water.
+- You may crush the tablet and mix it in a glass of water.
 Drink it right away.
 Rinse the glass with more water and drink that too, so you get all the medicine.

 - You may give the tablet and water mixture through a nasogastric tube.
 Flush the tube with more water so you receive all the medicine.